eqasim-org/ile-de-france/docs/population.md

 > [!WARNING]
 > Windows users :
+>
-> the cache file paths can get very long and may break the 256 characters limit in the Microsoft Windows OS.
+> The cache file paths can get very long and may break the 256 characters limit in the Microsoft Windows OS.
 In order to avoid any issue make sure the following regitry entry is set to **1** : `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\FileSystem\LongPathsEnabled`
+>
 > You should also set git into *long path mode* by calling : `git config --system core.longpaths true`